DanChai22/starter-hugo-academic-Shengdu-Chai/content/home/experience.md

     date_start: 2021-03-01
     date_end: 2022-06-30
     description: |-2
-        * This project aims to learn the relation with nonlinear differential equations and chaos and find a way to describe quantum chaos.
+        * Elucidated the relationship between nonlinear differential equations and chaos and found a way to describe quantum chaos
-        * Simulate the Chua’s Circuit by Mathematica to generalize the character of Nonlinear Differential Equations and Classical Chaos.
+        * Simulated the Chua’s Circuit by Mathematica to generalize the characteristic of Nonlinear Differential Equations and Classical Chaos
-        * Calculate the Spectral Form Factor of Gaussian unitary ensemble (GUE), one of the ensembles of Random Matrix Theory (RMT) which can be a signature of Quantum Chaos.
+        * Calculated the Spectral Form Factor of the Gaussian unitary ensemble (GUE), one of the ensembles of Random Matrix Theory (RMT), which can be a signature of Quantum Chaos
-        * Be familiar with SYK Model.
   - title: Saxon Bowl
     company: Research Assistant to Professor Yongkang Le
     company_url: ""